demingongo/linuxstuff/arch/arch.md

 - One script is not dependent of another.
 - Each script has requirements (see `.md` files).
+- No script to install cpu drivers, gpu drivers and gui.
+You should do that on your own.

 According to the requirements the order of execution should be: